 Integrity Strategy for WA Public Authorities 2020–2023

-Integrity and conduct is a standing item on all corporate executive, manager and staff meeting agendas.
+Integrity and conduct are standing items at all Corporate Executive, manager and staff meeting agendas.

-In May 2021, the Commissioner completed the self-assessment checklist, Integrity in financial management, as supplied by the Public Sector Commission, which was presented to the Internal Audit Committee.
+In June 2022, the Commissioner completed the self-assessment checklist, Integrity in financial management, as supplied by the Public Sector Commission to help public authorities strengthen their approaches to integrity in financial management.

 Internal Audit Committee

-The Commissioner has an Internal Audit Committee as another means of responding to the Public Sector Commission’s key actions for improving areas to promote integrity and help prevent misconduct and corruption.
-Jeremy Hubble, General Manager Corporate Services at Lotterywest has continued as the independent Chair of the Commissioner’s Internal Audit Committee.
-The Strategic Internal Audit Plan 2021−2024 was revised in 2021, setting out a range of internal audits for the next four years.
+As another means of responding to the Public Sector Commission’s key actions for promoting integrity and helping prevent misconduct and corruption, the Commissioner has an Internal Audit Committee which is chaired by Jeremy Hubble, General Manager Corporate Services at Lotterywest.
+The Strategic Internal Audit Plan 2021−2024 was revised in 2022, setting out a range of internal audits for the next four years.

-The management of risk and associated risk mitigation strategies continued to be a focus in 2020−21.
-A formal review of any identified corporate risks (e.g. human resources, integrity and conduct, ICT governance including cyber security, child safety) is incorporated into the monthly Corporate Executive meeting agenda and in all templates for project management.
+The management of risk and associated risk mitigation strategies continued to be a focus in 2021−22.
+A formal review of any identified corporate risks (e.g. human resources, integrity and conduct, ICT governance including cyber security and child safety) is incorporated into the monthly Corporate Executive meeting agenda and in all templates for project management.
 The Corporate Risk Register is reviewed by Corporate Executive as a standing item on the agenda each quarter.